 - Outdoor times are minimised as much as reasonably practicable between 11am and 3pm during daylight saving time/summer (ie Terms 1 and 4).

 - A combination of sun protection measures are considered when planning ALL outdoor activities. (e.g. recess, camps, excursions, sporting events, swimming carnivals etc).

-- The school has sufficient shade or is working toward increasing the number of trees and shade structures so as to provide adequate sun protected areas in the grounds.
+- The service or school has sufficient shade or is working toward increasing the number of trees and shade structures so as to provide adequate sun protected areas in the grounds.

-- Students are encouraged to use available areas of shade for outdoor activities, especially during Terms 1 and 4.
+- Children/students are encouraged to use available areas of shade for outdoor activities, especially during daylight savings time.

-- Students who do not have appropriate hats or sun protective clothing are directed to play in the shade or a suitable area protected from the sun.
+- Children/students who do not have appropriate hats or sun protective clothing are directed to play in the shade or a suitable area protected from the sun.

-- Appropriate sun protective clothing is included in the school uniform / dress code (inc sports uniform and swimming).
+- Appropriate sun protective clothing is included in the dress/ uniform code and recommendations for parents.

-- When UV levels are 3 and above ALL students (and teachers) wear a broad brimmed, legionnaire or bucket style hat.
+- When UV levels are 3 and above ALL children/ students (and educators/teachers) wear a broad brimmed, legionnaire or bucket style hat.

 - The use of wrap-around sunglasses that meet Australian Standard 1067 (Sunglasses – Category 2, 3 or 4) is encouraged.

-- Where practicable students are given daily opportunities and reminders to apply sunscreen Ie before lunch and PE.
+- Children/students receive daily opportunities and reminders to apply sunscreen daily Ie before lunch and afternoon play.

 - All workers are required (under WH&S) to reduce their risk of Occupational UV Exposure when working outdoors (and act as positive SunSmart role models in doing so).

 - During the June and July winter period sun protection will not be enforced.